 If your diet comprises mainly highly processed foods with lots of sugar, salt and fat, you may think that healthy food is bland.
 However, healthy does not need to be plain.

-When you use top quality produce, and you prepare and season it well, lean proteins, whole grains, fruits, and vegetables don’t need unhealthy additives to taste great.
+When you use top quality products, and you prepare and season it well, lean proteins, whole grains, fruits, and vegetables don’t need unhealthy additives to taste great.
 And, when you become accustomed to their natural flavors, junk food will lose its appeal.

 Following are some tips that will change your mind about healthy food being boring.